Hugh Eyton-Jones

-Chaplain to the Forces 1st Class, The Reverend Hugh Mortimer Eyton-Jones, MA (Cantab) (17 September 1863 – 25 March 1943) was a clergyman, missionary and member of the Church Missionary Society, preaching the Gospel in Fuh Ning, China from 1889 – 1900, serving as Vicar of St. Paul's, Hounslow later in life.
+Chaplain to the Forces 1st Class, The Reverend Hugh Mortimer Eyton-Jones (17 September 1863 – 25 March 1943) was a clergyman, missionary and member of the Church Missionary Society, preaching the Gospel in Fuh Ning, China from 1889 – 1900, serving as Vicar of St. Paul's, Hounslow later in life.

 Early life

 The son of the Dr. Thomas Eyton-Jones of Wrexham, a nephew of Sir Edward Samuelson who was Lord Mayor of Liverpool 1872 – 1873 and a great nephew of Sir Rowland Hill, the inventor of the Penny Post.
 Eyton-Jones was brought up as a devoutly conservative Christian and was encouraged to develop an interest in theological, political and social matters.

 Career

 Eyton-Jones took his theological education at Jesus College, Cambridge, where he obtained a B.A. degree in 1885 and an M.A. in 1894, before going to study at Ridley Hall, Cambridge.
 He was ordained deacon in 1886 and on 18 December 1887 he was ordained a priest at Worcester Cathedral.
 From 1886 to 1889 he was curate of St. Clement's, Birmingham, which is where he met Jane Elizabeth Savage, who would later become his wife, both of whom had a shared interest in volunteering and overseas missionary work.

 Having been influenced by the Cambridge Seven, who had formed to preach in China through the China Inland Mission in 1885, Eyton-Jones was initiated into the Church Missionary Society (CMS) in March 1889.
 In October 1889, at a valedictory meeting held in the Henry Martyn Memorial Hall, a centre of Christian and missionary influence, Eyton-Jones was one of eight men who had named themselves The Cambridge Eight to discuss their departure under the Church Missionary Society.
 Eyton-Jones volunteered for the mission field in China, then under the Qing dynasty.

 Eyton-Jones and his wife sailed in 1889 and stayed in the area around Fuzhou on the south east coast for eight years.
 This one hundred mile expanse became his parish including two large harbours and their surrounding villages as well as several islands located twenty miles from the mainland.
 The couple's first three children were born in China, where they spent eight years with the CMS.
 For transport he sailed up the rivers in a yacht presented to him by his uncle Sir Edward Samuelson.

 Within a year his language became fluent and his background in boxing gave him a good foundation in Jujutsu.
 In March 1895 at the Consular District of Fuzhou where Eyton-Jones had opened a book shop having been provided a passport by the Prefect of Fujian, an attempt was made on his life by a follower of the zhaijiao "fasting school" who had been protesting against the Christian missionaries for some time, the culprit drew a knife and ran at him before being rendered defenceless by eyewitnesses and was identified as a servant of the local magistrate and so received no punishment.